kritika902/google-girl-hackathon-2024-solution/README.md

 Calculate average_read_latency = read_latency_sum / total_reads
 Calculate average_write_latency = write_latency_sum / total_writes
 Calculate average_bandwidth = bandwidth_sum / total_transactions
-This pseudocode efficiently calculates the average latency and bandwidth using the monitor output provided by the simulator.
-It ensures robustness by initializing variables appropriately and handling cases where there are no read or write transactions.

-#explanation

 2. Design Document for Using Reinforcement Learning: